cupperfreeze/RTSPHEM/README.md

 			- `BlockPrec`: Take advantage of system's structure by specialized solver, cf. [2] Chapter 3.2.
 Block diagonal ilu(k) preconditioner with resorting/rescaling (needs (1), (2) installed).
 			- `ilukIterative`: Matlab's bicgstab with ilu(k) preconditioner (needs (1) installed).
 			- `StandardIterative`: Matlab's bicgstab with ILU preconditioner.

+### `3DRelDiffCNN/`

+Code related to the training of a CNN on 3D segmented binary image data for scalar relative diffusion prediction, cf. [-1].
+The underlying data-set is derived from the voxel-data of the `3DPermCNN/` experiment and can be derived using /Miscellaneous/ApplyMorph.m
+This project shares a lot of code with `3DPermCNN/`.

+- `CNN/`: Contains script to train CNN and pretrained network itself.
+Usage of Cuda GPUs is recommended.
+- `ComputedData/`: Computed diffusion values (DiffData) and sample characteristics (surface area, porosity).
+- `TauFactor/`: Scripts for performing diffusion computation using TauFactor (doi: 10.1016/j.softx.2016.09.002)
+- `Miscellaneous/`: Scripts for plotting, morphological model and heuristic law fitting

 ### `3DPermCNN/`